awcodify/sysctl-theme/_posts/2025-05-13-configurable-sidebar-position.md

 ## Feedback

-We're always looking to improve the Sysctl Theme.
-If you have suggestions for enhancing the sidebar position feature or encounter any issues, please let us know by [opening an issue](https://github.com/awcodify/sysctl-theme/issues) on GitHub.
+We're always looking to improve the Arsxy Theme.
+If you have suggestions for enhancing the sidebar position feature or encounter any issues, please let us know by [opening an issue](https://github.com/awcodify/arsxy-theme/issues) on GitHub.

 Happy blogging!